shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-ConnectToApi.md

 Success!
 ```

 Install that extension to a new app.
-You can create a new app on the Builder and then install the extension into that app, or directly create a new app through the CLI:
+You can create a new app in the Builder and then install the extension into that app, or create a new app directly through the CLI:

 ```ShellSession
 $ shoutem install --new NasaApp